WUNDERY/wundery-designer/README.md

 ## wundery.js

+IMPORTANT: This documentation is work in progress.
+It should give you an idea about what's possible with `wundery.js`.
+Contact us with feedback or questions via support@wundery.com.

 `wundery.js` is a Javascript library providing several methods to communicate with the WUNDERY API.
 One of it's main purposes is the handling of the little cart boxes.
 Because of the WUNDERY architecture where all store pages are delivered from a high performance cache, the cart has to be injected dynamically.

 ### Basic integration